UsefulElectronics/esp32s3_lilygo_8bit_parallel_display_lvgl/README.md

 The GPIO number used by this example can be changed in [lvgl_example_main.c](main/lvgl_example_main.c).
 Especially, please pay attention to the level used to turn on the LCD backlight, some LCD module needs a low level to turn it on, while others take a high level.
 You can change the backlight level macro `EXAMPLE_LCD_BK_LIGHT_ON_LEVEL` in [lvgl_example_main.c](main/lvgl_example_main.c).

+### Setup Build Environment

+Run `idf.py set-target esp32s3` which will set the target architecture to that of the T-Display-S3 and rebuild the sdkconfig file from [sdkconfig.defaults](main/sdkconfig.defaults).

 ### Build and Flash

 Run `idf.py -p PORT build flash monitor` to build, flash and monitor the project.
 A fancy animation will show up on the LCD as expected.